Aprieto7/ETL-Project/README.md

 Link: https://www.kaggle.com/gorgia/criptocurrencies?select=bitcoin_usd_gwa.csv

-- This data will be downloaded in CSV format and pulled into Jupyter for clean up using `read_csv()` before ultimately being loaded into the database.
+- We chose to analyze Bitcoin, Ethereum, Bitcoin Cash.
+This data will be downloaded in CSV format and pulled into Jupyter for clean up using `read_csv()` before ultimately being loaded into the database.

 ## TRANSFORMATION